sa-concept-refactoring/doc/chapters/managementSummary.typ

 The implemented refactoring features are added to the clangd language server to the `refactor/tweaks` directory.
 @refactoring_contribution shows VSCode using the clangd language server to display refactorings in the code editor.
+In the example in @refactoring_contribution VSCode is communicating with the language server using LSP.
 To use clangd in VSCode the extension "clangd" can be used.

 #figure(